alexklibisz/elastiknn/docs/pages/api.md

 ### Storing Model Parameters

 The LSH models all use randomized parameters to hash vectors.
-The simplest example is the bit-sampling model for Hamming similarity, which is parameterized by a list of randomly sampled indices.
+The simplest example is the bit-sampling model for Hamming similarity, parameterized by a list of randomly sampled indices.
-A more complicated example is the stable distributions model for L2 similarity, which is parameterized by a set of random unit vectors and a set of random bias values.
+A more complicated example is the stable distributions model for L2 similarity, parameterized by a set of random unit vectors and a set of random bias scalars.
 These parameters aren't actually stored anywhere in Elasticsearch.
-Rather, they are lazily re-computed from a fixed random seed each time they are needed.
+Rather, they are lazily re-computed from a fixed random seed (0) each time they are needed.
-The advantage of this is that you don't have to worry about storing and synchronizing potentially large parameter documents somewhere in the cluster.
+The advantage of this is that it avoids storing and synchronizing potentially large parameter blobs in the cluster.
 The disadvantage is that it's expensive to re-compute the randomized parameters.
-So instead we keep an internal cache of models, keyed on the model hyperparameters (e.g. `bands`, `rows`, etc.).
+So instead we keep a cache of models in each Elasticsearch node, keyed on the model hyperparameters (e.g. `L`, `k`, etc.).
 The hyperparameters are stored inside the mappings where they are originally defined.

 ### Transforming and Indexing Vectors